godatadriven/piven/README.md

 This library uses the KerasRegressor wrapper from the tensorflow library to make scikit-compatible keras models.

-Suppose that you want to create an experiment with a Piven output layer.
+Suppose that you want to create an Model with a Piven output layer.
 You would first specify a build function like so:

 ```python